Sunscald on Peppers – Causes and How to Prevent It

 How to Identify Sunscald on Peppers

 Sunscald on peppers can be mistaken for other conditions, but it has a few defining characteristics.
-Sunburn will often start as a white or black discoloration on the pepper fruit’s skin or on the leaves.
+It will often start as a white or black discoloration on a pepper’s skin or on the leaves.

-Localized spots on fruits will develop over time and soften.
-They will sometimes start as dark spots or streaks, eventually turning white.
+These spots on the fruits are caused by direct sun exposure, and will worsen over time and turn soft.
 Once the tissue is damaged, it is much more susceptible to diseases and plant pathogens.
 This often leads to moldy or rotting fruits.

 Brown or white foliage